movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 payloads into writes of at most `MAXBSIZE`, stopping at chunk boundaries.
 Before each mirrored write it evicts overlapping device-sector buffers;
 device buffers are keyed by their starting block, not their covered range.
-File mappings and pending ownership still use separate sector extents.
+While handles are open, file mappings and pending ownership use separate sector extents.
+After ordered writes complete, commit combines adjacent sectors of the same file into regular extents of at most `MAXBSIZE`, within one chunk.
+It validates the private mappings and their allocation adds before replacing them with one mapping and one delayed reference.
+Sector allocation-accounting records retain the same disjoint byte ranges until publication.
+Later COW and truncation split the committed mappings using ordinary shared extent references.

 Without `NO_HOLES`, writes and growth count missing hole items under the vnode lock and reserve their insertion cost before joining.
 Fill gaps in the same